Prometheus-X-association/data-value-chain-tracker/README.markdown

 # Data Value Chain Tracker BB Design Document

-The Data Value Chain Tracker (DVCT from now on) building block is a sophisticated system that monitors the direct and indirect use of data and incentivizes data usage. it is based on a set of regulations, contractual requirements, and an immutable and distributed database that together form a robust infrastructure for traceable data exchange.
+The Data Value Chain Tracker (DVCT from now on) building block is a sophisticated system that monitors the direct and indirect use of data and distribute digital incentive for the data usage. it is based on a set of regulations, contractual requirements, and an immutable and distributed database that together form a robust infrastructure for traceable data exchange and value co-creation.
 DVCT not only ensures auditability and traceability of data usage but also enables organizations and individuals to see the value of their data

 ## Conceptual Overview